daniel-fanjul-alcuten/floc/README.md

 The files and metadata of a single backup are called an `Archive`.
 A group of `Archives` is called a `Vault`. `Vaults` are identified by a string. `Archives` belong to one `Vault` and are identified by that `Vault` and a timestamp.

+A backup is performed incrementally, but the `Archive` stores the full view, effectively being a full backup.
+Backups can be frequent without sacrificing space because of the deduplication.

 If a backup is interrupted then `Archives` are flagged as incomplete.

 A stream or file of JSON documents that contain file metadata like name, type, ownership, permissions, timestamps, and path on the disk but does not include contents or extended attributes is called a `Catalog`.